Roy A. Jensen, M.D.

 Overview

-Dr. Jensen's research has been with the breast cancer susceptibility gene 1 (BRCA1) and breast cancer for more than 20 years.
-He was part of the team to provide the first evidence that BRCA1 was a tumor suppressor.
+Dr. Jensen's research has been focused on the breast cancer susceptibility gene 1 (BRCA1) and breast cancer for more than 20 years.
+He was part of the team to provide the first direct evidence that BRCA1 was a tumor suppressor.
 Currently, Jensen's lab has several projects aimed at understanding BRCA1 regulation and how we might enhance the ability of BRCA1 to act as a tumor suppressor.

 Publications